BRG-teaching/CSD2_2022/course-material/ii.-geometry/tutorial-4.md

 ## A3.
 Geometry Data Summary
 Besides point, basic geometry types - such as vector, line, plane - can be described numerically in Python by **lists of values**.
-The length of the list corresponds with the number of dimensions of the space the geometry resides in.
+The length of the list corresponds to the number of dimensions of the space the geometry resides in.
 In 3D space, the list contains 3 elements.
-The following table demonstrates the data used to describe 3D geometries numerically.
+The following table illustrates the data used to describe 3D geometries numerically.

 <table style='float:center;'>